 The HubSpot content management system, called CMS Hub, is a platform that allows you to host your content through your HubSpot portal.
-Just as you would do with WordPress, Wix or Squarespace, HubSpot allows you to build, optimise, edit, and grow your website in its platform.
+Just as you would do with WordPress, Wix, or Squarespace, HubSpot allows you to build, optimize, edit, and grow your website on its platform.

 Who is the HubSpot CMS best suited for?

-While HubSpot CMS functions as an easy-to-use website builder, it also has advanced functionality and customisation options that give you complete control over how your site is designed and organised.
+While HubSpot CMS functions as an easy-to-use website builder, it also has advanced functionality and customization options that give you complete control over how your site is designed and organized.
 But unlocking this flexibility requires hiring a developer to help set up your website.
 With the right developer support, businesses can build large, complex websites that are set to grow over time.